BBA, ARAD, RAD RTS

 Miss McKeever is very happy to be at Mi-Cher Dance Academy and share her love of dance with all her students!

-Cheryl Geddert, owner and teacher at Mi-Cher Dance Academy, is an experienced dancer, teacher and choreographer.
-She has trained in Cloverdale, White Rock and Vancouver, BC, Toronto, ON, as well as London, England.
+Establishing Mi-Cher Dance Academy in 1981, Cheryl Geddert has been teaching and inspiring young people for 40 years.
+She is an experienced dancer, teacher, and choreographer, having trained in Cloverdale, White Rock, and Vancouver, BC, Toronto, ON, as well as London, England.

 Cheryl’s love for dance began in her first ballet classes where her teacher, Mrs. Caplette, would encourage everyone to “dance like no one is watching”.

 Cheryl describes dance and the ballet studio as “a magical place – a place where I continue to find peace, no matter what my day has been like.
 A wonderful calm comes over me while doing my barre warm-up routine.
 As a young dancer and to this day, dance has allowed me to get into myself and enjoy and embrace movement through space, emotionally as well as physically”.